1li45/k8sh/README.md

 - Implement Goroutines.

-#### NEW FEUTURES:
+#### NEW FEATURES:
 - Check for dead Volumes by checking the activity.

 ### V0.1.0
-This release will currently only check all ingresses in your current cluster context.
+This release will currently only check if the ingresses in your cluster are dead.
+Find the binaries in /bin.